bitcoindevkit/bitcoindevkit.org/docs/_blog/fee_estimation_for_light_clients_part_2.md

 In the following [Part 3] we are going to talk about the model.

-[^temporal locality]: In computer science temporal locality refers to the tendency to access recent data more often than older data.
+[^temporallocality]: In computer science temporal locality refers to the tendency to access recent data more often than older data.

 [Part 1]: /blog/2021/01/fee-estimation-for-light-clients-part-1/
 [Part 2]: /blog/2021/01/fee-estimation-for-light-clients-part-2/